microsoft/botframework-solutions/docs/reference/assistant/underthecovers.md

 ## Advanced Conversational Analytics
 The Assistant is configured to collect telemetry into Application Insights.
 This can be imported into a PowerBI dashboard to view [advanced conversational analytics](https://aka.ms/botPowerBiTemplate).

-## Dispatcher

-The Dispatcher is trained across a variety of Natural Language data sources to provide a unified NLU powered dispatch capability.
-LUIS models from the Assistant, each configured Skill and questions from QnAMaker are all ingested as part of the dispatcher training process.
-This training process can also provide evaluation reports to identify confusion and overlap.

-This training process creates a Dispatcher LUIS model which is then used by the Assistant to identify the component that should handle a given utterance.
-When a dialog is active the Dispatcher model is only used to identify top level intents such as Cancel for interruption scenarios.

 ## Dialogs

 Dialogs represent conversational topics that the Assistant can handle, the template provides a `MainDialog`, `CancelDialog` and example `EscalateDialog`, `OnboardingDialog` dialogs.

-## Integration

-The Assistant and Skills can then make use of any APIs or Data Sources in the same way any web-page or service.
-This enables your Assistant to make use of existing capabilities and data sources as part of conversation flow.

 ## Authentication